What is mental health?

-- Workplace support for your mental wellbeing – If you feel you are struggling and that your wellbeing is impacting your work or stopping you from attending work, try an externally provided virtual, confidential one-to-one workplace support appointment funded by the DWP.
-They can help you with nine months of support including a wellbeing plan to help you stay in or attend work, tailored coping strategies and ideas for suitable workplace adjustments.
-Book an appointment for the session - email Mhsupport@remploy.co.uk with your name, home phone number, email and organisation name or call 0300 456 8114.
+The service can help you with nine months of support including a wellbeing plan to help you stay in or attend work, tailored coping strategies and ideas for suitable workplace adjustments.
+To book an appointment contact firstname.lastname@example.org with your name, contact number/email and organisation name, or call 0300 456 8114.

 - The NHS offers practical information on where to get support if you are feeling stressed, anxious or depressed, or need urgent help.

-- Leeds Mindwell – local and national mental health support for men, women, LGBT+ , BAME, young people, older people, parents, carers, people with disabilities or physical health problems and others.
+- Leeds Mindwell offers local mental health support for men, women, LGBTQ+ , BAME, young people, older people, parents, carers, people with disabilities or physical health problems.

-- For help with finances - contact the National Debt Helpline or Stepchange for advice with debt, For affordable financial services contact Leeds City Credit Union.
+- For help with finances - contact the National Debt Helpline or Stepchange for advice with debt.

-- GriefChat - A great online resource for bereavement support.
-Using GriefChat is free of charge and is open Monday-Friday, 9am-9pm (UK time) to grieving or bereaved people.
+- GriefChat is an online resource for bereavement support.
+GriefChat is free of charge and is open Monday-Friday, 9am-9pm.

-- The Good Grief Trust - For bereaved families and run by people who have experienced a bereavement themselves.
+- The Good Grief Trust for bereaved families is run by people who have experienced a bereavement themselves.

-- Sudden - Sudden is a charitable initiative for suddenly bereaved people and the people caring for them.
+- Sudden - a charitable initiative for suddenly bereaved people and the people caring for them.

 - NHS Advice on dealing with grief, bereavement and loss includes help with bereavement in children and young people.